PhilipYip1988/python-tutorials/anaconda/windows/install/readme.md

 <img src='./images/img_096.png' alt='img_096' width='450'/>

-As the Preferences window cannot be sued when it displays offscreen, the two files above can be modified using notepad.
+As the Preferences window cannot be used when it displays offscreen, the two files above can be modified using notepad.
 For the Anaconda Navigator, open up file explorer and go to:

 ```powershell
 %APPDATA%